fyne-io/fyne/README.md

 # Declarative API

-Fyne also provides a declarative API for those that prefer this style.
+Fyne also provides a declarative API.
 The following is exactly the same as the code above but in a declarative style.

 ```go